 But your chances of staying in the U.S. are better if you are here lawfully.

-Let's take a closer look at the difference between how the U.S. immigration systems treats undocumented and documented aliens.
+Let's take a closer look at the difference between how the U.S. immigration system treats undocumented and documented aliens.

 In the past, ICE largely ignored non-citizens whose only offense was being in the U.S. unlawfully.